bobemoe/OpenHiit/README.md

 Only tested on Android and can be built using [Buildozer](https://buildozer.io/) and the buildozer.spec provided.

-Should work on iOS and other platforms supported by Buildozer, but you'll have to build your own package: http://kivy.org/docs/guide/packaging.html
+Should work on iOS and other platforms, but you'll have to build your own package: http://kivy.org/docs/guide/packaging.html

 Credits